iffse/pay-respects/README.md

 The suggestion can have additional conditions to check.
 To specify the conditions, add a `#[...]` at the first line (just like derive macros in Rust).
 Available conditions:

-- `executable`: Check if the argument can be found by `which`
+- `executable`: Check whether the argument can be found by `which`
-- `cmd_contains`: Check if the last user input contains the argument
+- `cmd_contains`: Check whether the last user input contains the argument
-- `err_contains`: Check if the error of the command contains the argument
+- `err_contains`: Check whether the error of the command contains the argument
+- `length`: Check whether the given command has the length of the argument
+- `min_length`: Check whether the given command has at least the length of the argument
+- `max_length`: Check whether the given command has at most the length of the argument